A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Introduction

 Recently, there has been a surge of likelihood-free literature that challenge the need for data reduction.
 The appeal of such approaches is two-fold: firstly, these approaches bypass the difficult issue of selecting useful summary statistics, which are often model and application specific; secondly, depending on the method, and in the limit of infinite computational resources, it may be feasible to recover the exact posterior.
 The latter is typically not true of summary statistic based approaches, since in almost all cases the statistic is not sufficient (i.e.\ a loss of information).
 The ultimate question is whether full data approaches can mitigate the curse of dimensionality enough to outperform data reduction approaches.
 This paper aims to provide insights into the answer to that question.

 In the context of ABC, several distance functions have been proposed that compare full observed and simulated datasets via their empirical distributions.
-For example, the following have been considered: Hellinger distance \citep{Frazier2020}, Cramer von Mises distance \citep{Frazier2020}, Wasserstein distance \citep{Bernton2019}, maximum mean discrepancy \citep{Park2016}, the energy distance \citep{Nguyen2020}, and the Kullback-Leibler divergence (\citealp{jiang2018approximate}).
+For example, the following have been considered: maximum mean discrepancy \citep{Park2016}, Kullback-Leibler divergence (\citealp{jiang2018approximate}), Wasserstein distance \citep{Bernton2019}, energy distance \citep{Nguyen2020}, Hellinger distance \citep{Frazier2020}, and the Cramer von Mises distance \citep{Frazier2020}.
 Furthermore, in the case of independent observations, \citet{Turner2014} propose an alternative likelihood-free estimator that uses kernel density estimation.
 However, while there has been some comparison between the different methods, no systematic and comprehensive comparison between the full data approaches and summary statistic based approaches has been undertaken.

 This paper has two key contributions.
 The first provides a review of full data likelihood-free Bayesian methods.
 The second provides a comprehensive empirical comparison between full data and summary statistic based approaches.